If you’ve been keeping up with my social media over the past week then you’ll know that I’ve just returned from a trip to Hamburg.

 1. It’s cheap to get to thanks to budget airlines

 Hamburg’s route map extends across four different continents, and Flughafen Airport can be reached from six different destinations throughout the United Kingdom.
-Ryanair, easyJet, Blue Air, British Airways and bmi regional fly from Edinburgh, Liverpool, Manchester, Birmingham, Bristol and all four London airports, with prices from £9.99 one way (Ryanair, flying from Manchester in March 2017).
+Ryanair, easyJet, Blue Air and British Airways fly from Edinburgh, Liverpool, Manchester, Birmingham, Bristol and all four London airports, with prices from £9.99 one way (Ryanair, flying from Manchester in March 2017).

 2. Its laid-back ambiance makes for a nice alternative to Berlin

 Berlin is all hustle-and-bustle, and that’s to be expected from Deutschland’s capital.
 There’s a lot of history tied up there and it is a globally renowned destination for tourists, so it makes sense.
 Hamburg, Germany’s second city, on the other hand, is a chilled out alternative, with just as much to satisfy even the most demanding of itineraries.

 This isn’t to discount Berlin, because it’s great to see the two most populous cities in Germany have completely different identities.
 But Hamburg is a great destination for people who worry about overcrowding, large queues and heavy traffic.

 Whether it’s your next Instagram, cover photo or portfolio or album entry you’re searching for, Hamburg and its breathtaking views and structures have you covered.

 The most photogenic are of the city is, unquestionably, Speicherstadt.
 Once an important part of Hamburg’s presence as a maritime giant, the collection of redbrick Gothic architecture is now a tourist attraction, and still used to house coffee, tea, cocoa, spices and tobacco, in addition to, somewhat ironically, the world’s largest collection of Persian rugs.